athletedecoded/what-boots/README.md

 ## Files in this Repository ##

 * `server.js` -- application entry point written with node.js
-* `/preprocessing` -- python files used for model development (for informational purposes)
+* `/preprocessing` -- python files used for model development (for information purposes)
 * `/tfjs` -- tensorflowJS model files
 * `model.js` -- configuration and functions for image classification using the tensorflow model
 * `mongoConnect.js` -- configuration file to connect to MongoDB